 - 2-3 green chillies slit in halves optional

-- 1 cup chopped veggies beans, carrots, bean sprouts, mushroom
+- 1 cup vegetables chopped beans, carrots, bean sprouts, mushroom

 - 1 tbsp. ginger-garlic paste